caryguan/Recipes/Desserts/Purin.md

 Matcha Powder or other flavours (optional)
 ## Method
 1. Cook 75g sugar and 2 Tbsp water in a non-stick saucepan until dark brown.
-2. Add in 1 Tbsp water to prevent overcooking and thin the caramel so its easier to pour.
+2. Add in 1 Tbsp of boiling water to prevent overcooking and thin the caramel so its easier to pour.
 3. Pour out evenly into 4 small bowls.
 Pre-warm the bowls so the caramel stays liquid and has time to pool into a nice layer.
 4. Warm milk in the microwave and beat eggs and sugar in another bowl.
 5. Combine milk, eggs and sugar and strain into a measuring cup/bowl/container with a pouring spout.